Frequently Asked Questions

 As we receive many applications, we look for as broad a range of experience as possible.
 Versatility is key, so that you are able to work in different types of contexts.
 Experience is essential as we expect a high level of autonomy from our medics in the field.

 A Diploma in Tropical Medicine is essential if you wish to work for MSF as a Nurse, unless you have a minimum of two to three months’ experience working in a tropical context.
 In Switzerland, the Diploma can be obtained from the Tropical Institute in Basel (Courses in German and English).
-A course in French is offered in Antwerp.
+A course in French is also offered in Antwerp.

 MSF receives a very large number of applications every year for all types of roles.
 Please check the detailed selection criteria and job descriptions on our working with us page.